Elevator emoji

 For the emoji proposal I sent in, the official CLDR short name was ‘elevator’ (’cause America), and the keywords were ‘lift’ and ‘hoist’.

-Unicode added ‘accessibility’ as a keyword too, which I didn’t think of then, but makes a lot of sense.
+Unicode added ‘accessibility’ as a keyword too, which I didn’t think of then, but it makes a lot of sense.

 Category